Noble C. Powell

-Noble Cilley Powell (October 27, 1891 – November 28, 1968), was a prominent leader in the Episcopal Church in the United States of America, who served as the ninth Bishop of Maryland.
+Noble Cilley Powell (October 27, 1891 – November 28, 1968) was a prominent leader in the Episcopal Church in the United States of America, who served as the ninth Bishop of Maryland.

 Early life and education

-Powell was born on October 27, 1891, in Lowndesboro, Alabama, the son of Benjamin Shelley Powell and Mary Irving Whitman.
+Powell was born on October 27, 1891, in Lowndesboro, Alabama, the son of Benjamin Shelley (also Shell) Powell (1859–1928) and Mary "Mamie" Irving Whitman (1857–1942).
 He was educated at the Alabama Polytechnic Institute between 1911 and 1915 and then at the University of Virginia between 1915 and 1917.
 He then studied at the Virginia Theological Seminary and graduated in 1920 with a Bachelor of Divinity.
-He was awarded an honorary Doctor of Divinity in 1930 by Virginia Theological, another by Sewanee: The University of the South in 1942 and another from Washington College in 1957.
+He was awarded an honorary Doctor of Divinity in 1930 by Virginia Theological Seminary, and another by Sewanee: The University of the South in 1942 and another from Washington College in 1957.

 Ordained ministry

 Powell was ordained deacon in 1920, and priest on January 9, 1921, by Bishop William Cabell Brown of Virginia.
 From 1920 to 1931 he served as rector of St Paul's Memorial Church, in Charlottesville, Virginia, and also ministered during that period to students at the University of Virginia, who knew him as "Parson Powell."
 In 1931 he became rector of Emmanuel Church, Baltimore.
 He became Dean of Washington National Cathedral and warden of the College of Preachers in 1937.